 Moore was then posted to Ireland, where he helped suppress the 1798 rebellion.
 His personal intervention was credited with turning the tide of battle at Foulksmills on 20 June.
 He also regained control of Wexford town before the notorious General Lake, thereby preventing its sacking.

-Although the rebellion was put down with great brutality, Moore stood out from most other commanders in his refusal to commit atrocities.
+Although the rebellion was put down with great brutality, Moore stood out from many other commanders in his refusal to carry out atrocities.

 In the oil painting of the battle shown below, Moore is the mounted figure to the right of the colours rallying his men.